proxymo75015/extractor_sierra/readme.md

 Compatibility
 This tool is designed to be compatible with ScummVM's Robot file format (versions 4, 5, and 6).
 It handles LZS decompression, DPCM-16 audio decoding, and palette-based RGBA conversion.
+History

+Earlier revisions of this project bundled a legacy standalone extractor at `src/old/robot_extractor.old` (version 1.2.8).
+The file has been removed for clarity, but it can still be accessed through the repository's Git history if needed.
 License

 BSD 3-Clause License